 Check your camera lens compatibility and camera sensor size

 Canon, Nikon, and other digital camera producers offer a great range of camera lenses.
 Nevertheless, you have to understand that not every lens that they produced is compatible with your camera.
-The following is a list of the lenses mounts available for Canon.
+The following is a list of the lens mounts available for Canon.

 Canon’s APS-C sensor lenses.
 EF-S lenses are usually smaller and less expensive than EF lenses.
 EF-S lenses cannot be used on a full-frame body; the rear of the lens sometimes protrudes into the camera body and can cause damage to the interior!